Quick answer

 A calm explanation for singers who feel their throat squeeze, grip, or tighten when they sing.

-Your throat may tighten when the body starts trying to control the sound from the wrong place.
+Your throat may tighten when you sing because the body starts trying to control the sound from the wrong place.
 Instead of the voice organising breath, resonance, and release together, the throat steps in and tries to manage everything by force.

 That can feel like squeezing, gripping, narrowing, or a sense that the sound has to push through a tight space.
-It is common, especially when singers are trying to sound stronger, reach higher, or stay in control.
+It is common when singers try to sound stronger, reach higher, stay in control, or protect themselves from a note that feels exposed.

 Common non-medical reasons throat tension shows up